Malcom98/WEBSITE_PICTURES-Somorders_Restaurants/README.md

 <hr/>
 <h3 align="center">Salesperson</h3>
 <p align="center">
-  <p align="justify">Salesperson role is employee that is selling menus to customers.
+  Salesperson role is employee that is selling menus to customers.
 It is consited of 2 panels: Sales panel and Orders panel.
 Sales panel allows salesperson employee to add / delete menus on order.
 Salesperson can increment or decrement quantity of menus on order.
 Salesperson can also add an additional custom article on order by typing it's name and price.
 Orders panel shows current orders and its statuses.
 Salesperson is able to search orders by customer name or order number.
-Salesperson can also set order status to "Order collected".</p><br/><br/>
+Salesperson can also set order status to "Order collected".<br/><br/>
   <img src="https://github.com/Malcom98/WEBSITE_PICTURES-Somorders_Restaurants/blob/master/Sales_Sale.jpg"><br/>
   <b>Image 6 - Salesperson - Sales Panel </b>
   <br/><br/>